yuvalmGS/gigaspaces-wiki-jekyll/xap97/deploying-and-interacting-with-the-space.markdown

 ## Creating the Space Programmatically

-The last option is to create the Space Programmatically from within a plain Java application.
+The last option is to create the Space via the API from within a plain Java application.
 Note that this option has the same limitation as creating the Space in your standalone Spring application, namely you have to start each of the instances separately and provide the instance ID to each of the started Space instances.
 Here is an example of starting the first instance of a sync-replicated Space with 10 instances:
 {% highlight java %}
-ClusterInfo clusterInfo = new ClusterInfo("sync-replicated", 1, null, 10, null);
+ClusterInfo clusterInfo = new ClusterInfo("sync_replicated", 1, null, 10, null);
 IJSpace space = new UrlSpaceConfigurer("/./mySpace").clusterInfo(clusterInfo).space();
 {% endhighlight %}